Please be ready with your application reference number starting with 'P'. For example P1234567

 Every state and territory in Australia has stalking legislation, and it is a serious offence.
 While the definition of stalking varies by jurisdiction, it essentially consists of a pattern of intrusive acts that intimidate and frighten its victims.
 Stalking in Victoria is punishable under Section 21A of the Crimes Act 1958 (VIC)

-If you are convicted for the offence of stalking in Victoria, the offence will show up as a disclosable court outcome (DCO) on a national criminal history check in Victoria.
+If you are convicted for the offence of stalking in Victoria, the offence will show up as a disclosable court outcome (DCO) on a Nationally Coordinated Criminal History Check in Victoria.

 One commits the offence of stalking when they commit a repeated behaviour that can cause another person to: